Back pain: Management

 Laura has recently hurt her back and cannot do as much with her family as she used to.
 She is having difficulty bending, twisting and reaching.

 Laura needs a solution that offers powerful and rapid relief from back pain, and that is generally well tolerated.

 Voltaren emulgel contain an active ingredient that not only gives pain relief but treats a root cause: inflammation.

 Riya has been experiencing aches and twinges in her back.
 She is on medications for a couple of chronic conditions and is reluctant to take any more tablets.

 Riya needs a solution that offers effective pain relief and fast recovery from back pain.

-Voltaren triple effect 1.16% Emulgel provides effective pain from back pain so Riya can get back on with her life.
+Voltaren Emulgel provides treatment of pain, inflammation and swelling so Riya can get back on with her life.7

 Voltaren Emulgel is indicated for the external treatment of pain, inflammation and swelling in:7

 - Injuries of the tendons, ligaments, muscles and joints e.g. sparins, bruises, strains and back pain.7